-Located in the heart of the “Missouri Rhineland,” the picturesque village of Hermann brings Germany to the Midwest.
-Surrounded by land resembling the Rhine Valley, visitors enjoy an extensive collection of Missouri-produced wines, history steeped in German heritage, charming antique shops and endless ways to pamper yourself.
+Located in the heart of the “Missouri Rhineland,” the picturesque village of Hermann brings a taste of Germany to the Midwest.
+Surrounded by countryside reminiscent of Germany’s Rhine Valley, visitors can enjoy a collection of Missouri wines, historic sites, antique shops and endless ways to pamper yourself.

-Step back into the past with a visit to Hermann Farm.
-This 200-acre spread offers tours through land once occupied by famous wine pioneer George Husmann.
-Tours include a stop at the Husmann home, distillery log house and office, trading post, tinsmith shop and more.
-Marvel at the sheer size of the Shire draft horses, who often tower over the beloved Clydesdale breed.
-Guided tram tours are available 1 p.m. daily, Friday-Sunday, through October 31.
+Step back into the past with a visit to the Hermann Farm Museum.
+The 200-acre spread offers tours of land once occupied by noted wine pioneer George Husmann.
+Explore the Husmann home, distillery, mule barn and more.
+Marvel at the sheer size of the Shire draft horses, an endangered breed that often towers over the Clydesdale.
+Take a wagon tour or carriage ride.

-Discover the story behind the settling of Hermann.
-It starts with the Germans who immigrated to the area in the 1800s, drawn by tales of land in America that resembled their homeland.
-Visitors tour the Strehly House, once the site of a thriving winery and German printing press, and the Pommer-Genter House, displaying the architecture and living quarters utilized by many early settlers.
+Discover the story behind the settling of Hermann at the Deutschheim State Historic Site.
+German immigrants came to the area in the 1800s, drawn by tales of a region in America that resembled their homeland.
+Tour the Strehly House, once the site of a thriving winery and German printing press, and the Pommer-Genter House, a stately brick German Neoclassical home furnished as it was in the 19th century.

-Housed in an old German School building, the museum highlights Hermann’s history and heritage.
-Seven themed rooms offer insight into the town’s significance, including the contributions of its citizens to the wine industry and its role as a bustling port on the Missouri River.
+Housed in the 1871 German School building, the Historic Hermann Museum highlights the area's history and heritage.
+Seven themed rooms provide insight into the town’s significance, including its role as a bustling port on the Missouri River and the contributions of its citizens to the wine industry.

-Known as “The Best of the Wurst,” Hermann Wurst Haus has produced countless award-winning meats.
-The Wurst Haus offers more than 47 bratwurst flavors; try the popular Caramelized Pear & Gorgonzola.
-Free daily samples of a number of products are available, to help you determine what pleases your palate.
-Once you’ve narrowed down your selection, make your way to their deli to order your meal.
-If you’d like to recreate these masterpieces at home, consider taking one of their classes to learn how to butcher, mix, case and smoke your own meat.
+Described as “The Best of the Wurst,” Hermann Wurst Haus has won hundreds of awards for its award-winning smoked meats and sausages.
+The shop offers more than 47 varieties of bratwurst, including the popular Caramelized Pear & Gorgonzola.
+Free samples can help you determine what pleases your palate.
+Once you’ve decided on your favorites, make your way to the deli counter to order a meal.
+Sign up for a class to learn how to make your own sausage.

-A seasonal menu keeps things fresh at Fernweh.
-Enjoy a selection of crisp vegetables, tender meats and delectable desserts.
-Pair your meal with a drink crafted with their homemade bourbon, whiskey or moonshine.
+Enjoy a selection of smoked meats, roasted vegetables and delectable desserts at Fernweh Distilling Co.
+Pair your meal with a cocktail crafted with their bourbon, whiskey or moonshine.

-Your sugar fix is within reach as you approach Sugar Momma’s.
-Pies galore, salt-water taffy, German candies, Ted Drewes frozen custard, honey ice cream and fudge leave you with the difficult task of deciding what NOT to buy.
+Get your sugar fix at Sugar Momma’s.
+Pies galore, salt-water taffy, German candies, Ted Drewes frozen custard, honey ice cream and fudge offer many ways to satisfy your sweet tooth.

-The Hermann Trolley makes it easy for you to sample five wineries, a microbrewery and a distillery while drinking responsibly.
-For a $20 daily fee (per person), the shuttle service transports you between each establishment and includes stops at local favorites like Adam Puchta, Stone Hill, Hermannhof and Oak Glenn wineries.
+The Hermann Trolley makes it easy to sample the wine and spirits at seven wineries and five distilleries - while drinking responsibly.
+The shuttle service transports you between each establishment and includes stops at local favorites such as Adam Puchta, Stone Hill, Hermannhof and Oak Glenn wineries.

 Cool off with a frozen coastal-cocktail at Doxie Slush.
-With so many delicious options available, it might be best to order a “slush flight” so you can sample three different beverages.
+With more than a dozen choices, it might be best to order a “slush flight” and sample three different flavor combinations.

-Martin Brothers Winery has a focus on producing traditional mead.
-A traditional mead is a wine made entirely from honey.
-Nestled in the rolling hills 15 minutes outside of Hermann, makes Martin Brothers a great place for a picnic.
-Come by for a guided tasting and some mead.
+Martin Brothers Winery makes traditional mead - wine created entirely from honey.
+Nestled in the rolling hills 15 minutes outside of Hermann, the winery is a great place for a guided tasting and picnic.